Some remarks on dp-minimal groups: -categorical dp-minimal groups

 Hence we may assume that $Z\left(G\right)$ is trivial (otherwise $G/Z\left(G\right)$ is nilpotent and so $G$ is too).
 This in turn implies that $G_{1}$ is infinite (if not, then $C_{G}\left(G_{1}\right)$ is of finite index in $G$, and hence equals $G$, but then $G_{1}\subseteq Z\left(G\right)$).
 Now we use (2) on $G_{1}$ to finish: $G_{1}$ is abelian and $G/G_{1}$ is nilpotent, so both are solvable, and hence $G$ is solvable.
-However, by \cite[Theorem 1.2]{MR1426520}, if $G$ is not nilpotent-by-finite (equivalently, nilpotent, since we already assumed $G=G^{00}$, using the Fitting subgroup as above), it interprets the infinite atomless boolean algebra, and has IP.
+However, by \cite[Theorem 1.2]{MR1426520}, if $G$ is not nilpotent-by-finite (equivalently, nilpotent, since we already assumed $G=G^{00}$), it interprets the infinite atomless boolean algebra, and has IP.

 (3) implies (2) is obvious.